 Want to know what that was?
 Keep scrolling to find out.

 I've gotten on board with toners.
 I love what a decent serum does for my skin.
 But vitamin C?
 Do I need yet another product to make my complexion look better?
 Yes.
 Yes, I do.
 While I'll give a rundown of the product in a mo, it's useful to understand the benefits of putting vitamin C on your face.

-When we spoke to skincare expert Debbie Thomas, she revealed all: "When used on the skin, vitamin C can help collagen production, soften wrinkles, improve skin texture and reduce sun damage, as it's an antioxidant.
-Antioxidants neutralise free radical damage caused to skin cells by daily stressors like pollution, UV rays, stress and the light from screens."
+When we spoke to Debbie Thomas, she revealed all: "When used on the skin, vitamin C can help collagen production, soften wrinkles, improve skin texture and reduce sun damage, as it's an antioxidant.
+Antioxidants neutralize free radical damage caused to skin cells by daily stressors like pollution, UV rays, stress, and the light from screens."